barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 * If using with a wide band transmission, talk softly and it will be okay.
 * If you still have distortion you could adjust the deviation control on a wide band transmission until it sounds okay.

+## WSPR Beacon

+BARC has joined the International WSPR Beacon Project to establish the largest HF Beacon Network around the globe which is currently in progress

+WSPR Beacon Transmitter has been installed at Rochedale Qld with LPFs for the 80,40,30,20,17,15,12 and 10m Bands

+Why use a WSPR Beacon?
+Behind the curtains the project is starting to discuss ways to analyze the data derived from all the global WSPR Beacons.
+Seems like we can get some BigData Analytics cracks aboard to correlate Solar indices and Ionospheric Key figures with the Beacon Data with the help of Machine Learning algorithms.
+Eventually leading to better HF propagation forecasting.

 Remember it's your hobby so get active and turn your radio on